-It is important that candidates understand one is admitted into the Multiple Subject, Single Subject Credential, or Education Specialist program.
+It is important that candidates understand that they are admitted into the Multiple Subject, Single Subject Credential, or Education Specialist program.
 Occasionally, a candidate wishes to switch programs.
-In most cases, this will require the candidate to fully pass the appropriate CSET examination or fulfill the Subject Matter Competency requirement through their major.
+In most cases, this will require the candidate to fulfill the Subject Matter Competency requirement for their new credential through one of the options per AB-130.